 As the account user, you can manually add group elections to each individual subscriber’s profile one at a time, or use the List Import Builder to add or move multiple subscribers to specific list groups at the same time.

-Choose the list import method to add subscribers to groups in a single master list if you’ve sent to different lists through another ESP or need to import contacts from your CRM.
+Choose the list import method to add subscribers to groups in a single master list if you’ve sent to different lists through another marketing automation platform or need to import contacts from your CRM.